Filter, Rewrite, and Scraper Rules

 \n

-(useful for non-HTML contents).convert_text_links
+(useful for non-HTML content). convert_text_links

 fix_medium_images